Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling Beyond the Semiclassical Approximation

+Now, inserting Eq. \eqref{eq52} into Eq. \eqref{eq51} and using the solution \eqref{eq54}, after some lengthy calculations, we can achieve the other equations for $\frac{\partial\mathbf{S}_{n}}{\partial t}$ which their roots are as follows

-Because all of the relations in the linear differential equations \eqref{powershbar} are the same in their functional form, their solutions are dependent on each other.
-Hence, all $\mathbf{S}_{n}$ terms can be written as functions of $\mathbf{S}_{0}$.
-Therefore, one can rewrite Eq. \eqref{actionhbar} to the following form
+Since all the relations in the linear differential equations \eqref{eq54} and \eqref{eq55} for each order of $\hbar$ have the same functional form, their solutions are not independent.
+Hence, all $\mathbf{S}_{n}$ are proportional to $\mathbf{S}_{0}$.
+Therefore, one can rewrite Eq. \eqref{eq52} in the following form